tom-code/kuimg/readme.md

-Create docker image usable with kubernetes on machine without docker
+### Create docker image usable with kubernetes on machine without docker

+This is intended for minimal images "from scratch" which contains just application binary and are not dependent on different layers with OS.

 Following command creates image from contents of src_dir to out.tar with tag testx:1
 ```